About us

 Drop-in sessions

 Among the potential outcomes of joining a drop-in session is the formation of reading groups with colleagues who share similar interests.
-It is also likely that as part of the drop-in session, we will offer a brief introduction on specific topics.
+It is also likely that as part of the drop-in sessions, we will offer a brief introduction on specific topics.

 Reading and online discussion group